This page is about changes to Victoria's renting laws that have not happened yet. They will be in place by 1 January 2021.

 The right of entry for sales inspections can be exercised up to twice per week, with at least 48 hours’ written notice of entry.

 Renters will be entitled to compensation for each sales inspection.
 Community consultation on the amount of compensation finished in late 2019 on the Engage Victoria website.
-The final amount is expected to be available in May 2020.
+The final amount will be in the Residential Tenancies Regulations 2020, which will be made before 1 January 2021.

 Renters will also be entitled to compensation if any of their goods are stolen or damaged during any right of entry.